 Here are some of the common types of care available, as well as referral services and other resources to help you find affordable, quality and licensed child care:

 Child development centers

-The child development center, or CDC, is a facility-based program that cares for children ages 6 weeks to 5 years of age.
+The child development center is a facility-based program that cares for children ages 6 weeks to 5 years of age.
 The centers typically operate Monday through Friday, during standard work hours year-round.
 The CDC programs offer full-day, part-day, hourly child care (availability permitting) and part-day preschool.
 The cost is based on your total family income.
 You can find additional information about military child care programs on Military OneSource.

 Expanded Hourly Child Care Options